hvanjerdz/archmoured/docs/index.md

 ### Internet connection

 A network connection is required.
-A example won't be shown this time, although it is pretty [straight-forward](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet).
+An example won't be shown this time, although it is pretty [straight-forward](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet).

 > Protip: When using Wi-Fi, the live environment offers [iwctl](https://wiki.archlinux.org/title/Iwd#iwctl).